plasmonX: an Open-Source Code for Nanoplasmonics: Getting Started

 \texttt{plasmonX} is written in Fortran 2008 and is designed to be compiled and executed on multiple platforms with minimal user intervention.
 To facilitate its usage, the code architecture integrates a Python-based interface for input parsing and a CMake-based build system.
 The Python front-end is responsible for reading the simulation parameters from a human-readable YAML input file.
 This modular approach allows for a a clear separation between input specification and high-performance numerical execution in the Fortran backend.

 The full source code is available on GitHub \cite{plasmonX_github} and makes use of two external components managed as git submodules.
+The pre-release version of \texttt{plasmonX} associated with this manuscript is archived on Zenodo \cite{plasmonx_zenodo}.
 To ensure a complete and functional installation, it is highly recommended to clone the repository using Git over SSH with the \verb|--recursive| option.
 Once the repository is cloned, a minimal Python environment must be configured.
 All required dependencies are listed in a \texttt{requirements.txt} or \texttt{requirements.yaml} file, depending on whether the user chooses \texttt{pip} or \texttt{conda} for package management.

 The compilation of the Fortran code is handled entirely through CMake~\cite{cmake}, with a custom Bash script (\texttt{setup.sh}) which is provided to streamline configuration across different operating systems.
-This script sets up the build directory, detects the available compilers, applies appropriate flags (e.g., OpenMP support), and runs the CMake configuration.
+This script sets up the build directory, detects the available compilers, applies appropriate flags (e.g., OpenMP support), and runs the CMake configuration, with the default compiler flags and recommended build settings documented in the \texttt{plasmonX} user manual (see Ref.~\citenum{plasmonX_documentation}).
 The project is then compiled via standard \texttt{make} targets.
 The internal test suite is currently characterized by 83 tests, which ensure the correct compilation and linking with the external submodules.
 The tests are run by using \texttt{ctest}, which exploits the runtest package~\cite{runtest}, which is set as a submodule of the project.
+For each test case, the test suite includes a reference run log, generated on a Dell XPS 13, 11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz, 32 GB RAM, which reports the wall-time at the end of the run, allowing users to compare results and sanity-check their installation.

 The code supports Linux, macOS, and Windows environments (via Windows Subsystem for Linux)~\cite{wsl}.
 It has been tested with \texttt{gfortran} versions 9 through 13, and it is compatible with both standard LAPACK/BLAS libraries and the Intel Math Kernel Library (MKL)~\cite{mkl}, which is highly recommended for enhanced performance on Linux and Windows environments.
+The complete configuration and compilation workflow depends on the architecture and is amply documented within the user manual \cite{plasmonX_documentation}.